ReechK/AdventOfCode/README.md

 I have chosen to use Powershell, but anything can be used to get the correct answer.
 Well, except cheating.

 @Cyclomactic is to blame for getting me into this endevour.
 It is too soon to know if I should thank him or tell him to jump off a bridge.

+P.S. the .txt file in each day is that day's input file and can be ignored as you will get it when you get the day's code outline.